0.0 Executive Summary

 2.1 Key Takeaways

-- Troubleshooting should follow a structured OSI-based approach to separate connectivity issues from service-level failures.
+- Troubleshooting should follow a structured OSI-based approach to separate connectivity issues from service level failures.

 2.2 Security Implications & Recommendations